 The PDP process considers not only IGO but also INGOs and in this category the special cases of the Red Cross and the International Olympic Committee.

-Although our constituency is against, as a general principle, to any kind of special protections, the status of the international organizations considered in this PDP warrant the consideration of appropriate measures for the protection of their names in the Domain Name System (DNS).
+The status of the international organizations considered in this PDP warrant the consideration of appropriate measures for the protection of their names in the Domain Name System (DNS).

 The report of the PDP working group considers 4 different cases, Red Cross/Red Crescent, International Olympic Committee, International Governmental Organizations (IGO) and International Non-governmental Organizations (INGO).